tmoor008/rshell/rshell/README.md

 ```

 We then create a temporary string vector to hold a single command
-and it's parameters/flags at a time.
+and its parameters/flags at a time.
 We then pop off the front connector
 from the queue to determine what type of object the command should be.

 ```C++